Bachelor of Science (BS) in Biological Sciences

 - Courses with labs in an online or correspondence format are not allowed to transfer as BIOC, BIOL, or CHEM courses.

-All of the following requirements must be met to continue as an allied health, biological sciences, biochemistry, or chemistry major.
-Failure to maintain these requirements will result in a student being dropped from the major.
+All biological sciences majors must meet these requirements.
+Failure to do so will result in a student being dropped from the major.
 Reentry to the major is by petition only.

-- A minimum cumulative GPA of 2.0 in all biological sciences, chemistry, biochemistry, math, and physics courses required for the major must be maintained.
+- A minimum cumulative GPA of 2.0 in all biology, chemistry, biochemistry, math, and physics courses required for the major or minor must be maintained.

-- Any single class within the major can only be taken two times at APU; students must change to a major outside the department after two unsuccessful (below C-) attempts in a single required course.
+- Any single class within the major or minor can be taken only two times at APU; students must change to a major or minor outside the department after two unsuccessful (below C-) attempts in a single required course.

-- Only two courses total within the major can be repeated; students must change to a major outside the department after unsuccessful (below C-) attempts in any three required courses.
+- Only two courses total within the major or minor can be repeated; students must change to a major or minor outside the department after unsuccessful (below C-) attempts in any three required courses.

-- While courses required of the major may be taken at other accredited institutions, subject to approval via a transfer inquiry form, both lecture and laboratory components must be taken at the same institution in the same semester.
+- While courses required of the major or minor may be taken at other accredited institutions, subject to approval via a transfer inquiry form, lecture and laboratory components must be taken at the same institution in the same semester.

 - It is strongly recommended that freshmen in all biological sciences majors (including biochemistry) take General Chemistry I (CHEM 151) and General Biology I (BIOL 151) the first year, and that chemistry majors start with General Chemistry I (CHEM 151) and Calculus I (MATH 165) the first year.
-Should math placement assessment require algebra of the student, then that class should be taken the first year and a five-year program may be indicated.
+Should the math placement assessment require the student to take algebra, then that course should be taken in the first year, and a five-year program may be indicated.

-The following courses may not be taken to meet upper-division elective requirements in any major in the department:
+The following courses may not be taken to meet upper-division elective requirements in any major or minor in the department: BIOL 325, BIOL 330, BIOL 400, and BIOL 470.

-At Azusa Pacific University, we’re committed to making your bachelor’s degree in psychology affordable.
-That’s why APU provides a comprehensive range of financial aid options, including federal loans, state grants, fellowships, and scholarships.
+Achieve more at Azusa Pacific University.
+For decades, we’ve been dedicated to making Christian education affordable.
+That’s why we provide a comprehensive range of financial aid options, including federal loans, state grants, fellowships, and scholarships.

 For more information, contact the Student Services Center at (626) 815-2020.